 In addition to volunteer vacations for seniors, IVHQ also specializes in hosting parents who wish to volunteer abroad with children.
 See our Family Volunteering page for more information.

-All IVHQ programs are open to volunteers of all ages (18 years and over) and we receive fantastic feedback from our senior volunteers who enjoy the opportunity to work alongside international volunteers, sharing their desire to assist a community in need and gain an authentic cultural experience through living and working with local people.
+All IVHQ programs are open to volunteers of all ages and we receive fantastic feedback from our senior volunteers who enjoy the opportunity to work alongside international volunteers, sharing their desire to assist a community in need and gain an authentic cultural experience through living and working with local people.

-If you wish to volunteer on one of these programs and be placed in a homestay, please note your preference in the ‘Comments’ section when you apply and our local team will do their best to accommodate your preference.
+If you wish to volunteer on one of these programs and be placed in a homestay or upgrade to a private room, please note your preference in the ‘Comments’ section when you apply and our local team will do their best to accommodate your preference.

 For further inspiration, take a look at our top destination recommendations for volunteer work abroad for over 60s.